Recurrences reveal shared causal drivers of complex time series: Introduction

-However, while many existing methods detect the average strength and directionality of causal interactions among known variables, resolving their temporal dynamics has received less attention.
-Yet understanding how causal forces change over time is necessary to understand control schemes, particularly in biological systems in which control signals are sparse and infrequent \cite{sober2018millisecond}.
-Time-resolved driving signals may be detected based on signal denoising or assimilation techniques, or by generalizing statistical causality measures using time-dependent kernels \cite{kantz2004nonlinear,dhamala2008estimating,mastakouri2021necessary}.
-However, these methods fail to leverage existing theoretical works on skew-product dynamical systems and chaotic synchronization \cite{pecora1997fundamentals,hunt1997differentiable,sauer2004reconstruction}, which provide a strong inductive bias that may help obtain robust, physically-motivated representations even from highly corrupted measurements.
+However, many existing methods detect only the average strength and directionality of causal interactions among known variables.
+The more general, and difficult, task of finding time-resolved causal forces remains an open problem.
+Yet understanding how causal forces change over time is necessary to understand control schemes, particularly in biological systems with sparse or infrequent control signals \cite{sober2018millisecond,durstewitz2023reconstructing}.
+Time-resolved driving signals may be detected based on signal denoising or assimilation techniques, or by generalizing statistical causality measures with time-dependent kernels \cite{kantz2004nonlinear,dhamala2008estimating,mastakouri2021necessary}.
+However, these methods fail to leverage existing theoretical works on skew-product dynamical systems and chaotic synchronization \cite{pecora1997fundamentals,hunt1997differentiable,sauer2004reconstruction}, which provide strong inductive biases for physically-motivated representations, even given highly-corrupted measurements.
+As a result, existing temporal causality methods require large datasets, and fail to provide physical insight---when is driver reconstruction possible, and where is this information stored in the response signals?